-WASHINGTON – The Supreme Court has upheld a judgment allowing families of victims of Iranian-sponsored terrorism to collect nearly $2 billion.
+The Supreme Court on Wednesday upheld a judgment allowing families of victims of the 1983 Marine barracks bombing in Beirut and other terrorist attacks to collect nearly $2 billion in frozen Iranian funds.

-The court on Wednesday ruled 6-2 in favor of relatives of the 241 Marines who died in a 1983 terrorist attack in Beirut and other attacks that courts have linked to Iran.
+The court on Wednesday ruled 6-2 in favor of more than 1,300 relatives of the 241 U.S. service members who died in the Beirut bombing and victims of other attacks that courts have linked to Iran.

 Justice Ruth Bader Ginsburg wrote the opinion for the court rejecting efforts by Iran's central bank to try to stave off court orders that would allow the relatives to be paid for their losses.
 The money is sitting in a federal court trust account.

 Iran's Bank Markazi complained that Congress was intruding into the business of federal courts when it passed a 2012 law that specifically directs that the banks' assets in the United States be turned over to the families.
 President Barack Obama issued an executive order earlier in 2012 freezing the Iranian central bank's assets in the United States.

 The law, Ginsburg wrote, "does not transgress restraints placed on Congress and the president by the Constitution."

 Chief Justice John Roberts and Justice Sonia Sotomayor dissented.
 "The authority of the political branches is sufficient; they have no need to seize ours," Roberts wrote.

 The decision comes as controversy swirls over pending legislation in Congress that would allow families of the Sept.
 11 attacks to hold the government of Saudi Arabia liable in U.S. court.
 The Obama administration opposes the bill.
 President Barack Obama met with King Salman in Riyadh Wednesday at the start of a brief trip to the country.